-The Bank through its wholly owned subsidiary, DRTC, offers first class cybersecurity protocols, software and supporting systems for the purpose of mitigating exposure to the myriad of cyber security risks that many businesses face in the normal course of their operations.
-Early in the planning phase DRTC recognized an opportunity to leverage its excess capacity and scale its operations to address large-market opportunities in the cyber security space, and further, develop innovative solutions to address the rapidly growing volume of cyber threats challenging, not only financial institutions, but also multi-national corporations and government entities on a daily basis.
+The Bank, through its wholly owned subsidiary, DRTC, offers leading in-depth cybersecurity protocols, software and supporting systems for the purpose of mitigating exposure to the myriad of cybersecurity risks that businesses, governments and other organizations face in the normal course of their operations.
+Early in its planning phase, the Bank recognized an opportunity to leverage its excess capacity and scale its operations to address large-market opportunities in the cybersecurity space, and further develop innovative solutions to address the rapidly growing volume of cyber threats challenging, not only financial institutions, but also multi-national corporations and government entities on a daily basis.
 DRTC operates from Washington D.C. and services clients globally.
-DRTC's initial offering, VersaVault®, is the world's first digital bank vault built for clients holding digital assets, providing impenetrable world class security, privacy of secured keys and clientcentric access flexibility.
-On November 30, 2020, DRTC acquired the shares of DBG.
-With offices in London, Ontario and Dallas, Texas, DBG provides corporate and government clients with a suite of IT security assurance services, that range from external network, web and mobile app penetration testing through to physical social engineering engagements along with supervisory control and data acquisition (SCADA) system assessments, as well as various aspects of training.
-As a division of DRTC, DBG will strengthen our Business Development Partner Network and propel the growth and expansion of DRTC's existing business.
+DRTC's initial offering, VersaVault®, is the world's first digital bank vault built for clients holding digital assets, providing impenetrable world class security, privacy of secured keys and client-centric access flexibility.
+On November 30, 2020, DRTC acquired DBG.
+With offices in London, Ontario, and Dallas, Texas, DBG provides corporate and government clients with a suite of IT security assurance services, that range from external network, web and mobile app penetration testing through to physical social engineering engagements along with supervisory control and data acquisition ("SCADA") system assessments, as well as various aspects of training.
+As a division of DRTC, DBG has and will continue to strengthen our Business Development Partner Network and propel the growth and expansion of DRTC's existing business.